Everything you need to know about artificial slate roof tiles

 There are essentially two main types of artificial slate roof tile; fibre cement slate or concrete tiles made to imitate slate.

-What are the advantages of slate effect roof tiles?
+What are the advantages of artificial slate effect roof tiles?

 1. They are a cheaper alternative to natural slate